 Before use, shake the can for about 30 seconds.
 Chalk Paint® contains pigments that tend to sink to the bottom over time.
 Remove the lid and stir well.
 Use a stir stick to get down to the bottom of the can and stir in circles, touching the bottom every time to make sure that you have stirred everything up.
 It’s important that you shake and stir the paint well before using it, otherwise it may not be the true color or cover well.

 Brush on a coat of paint, moving your brush in a manner that is most comfortable for you.
 While some painters prefer to lay out the paint by brushing in a more linear direction, others will move the brush every which way, leaving some subtle brush marks and slight texture which can become part of the look.
 This should be an easy and effortless step so don’t fuss too much — most of the texture and brush marks will lay out as the paint dries.
 Let the paint dry completely.
-An easy test you can do to check for dryness is to place your hand on the surface; if the paint feels damp or cool to the touch, allow it to dry a bit longer until it feels room temperature.
-Depending on the environmental and thickness of application, this may take 30 minutes or longer.
+An easy test you can do to check for dryness is to place your hand on the surface — if the paint feels damp or cool to the touch, allow it to dry a bit longer until it feels room temperature.
+Depending on the environment and thickness of application, this may take 30 minutes or longer.

 Continue painting, applying enough coats for good coverage.
 Be sure to allow each coat to dry completely before applying the next.